How Open Access Supports Health Equity

 Health research is essential for global health.
-But, if research is locked behind paywalls, this can cause disparities in low-to-middle-income countries that cannot afford to access it.
-Open Access removes barriers to research and supports achieving health equity.
+However, if research is locked behind paywalls, this can cause disparities in low-to-middle-income countries that cannot afford to access it.
+Open Access removes barriers to research and supports health equity.

 Considering that 85% of the world’s population live in low-to-middle-income countries, removing financial barriers takes on a vital necessity.
 Health is a fundamental right that is recognised by the World Health Organization, and health equity straddles two of the United Nations’ Sustainable Development Goals: Goal 3 to ensure healthy lives and promote well-being for all and Goal 4 to ensure inclusive and equitable quality education.

-Here, we’ll explore health disparities and how research can alleviate them, as long as it’s accessible.
-Open Access is key for achieving health equity.
-But first, what do we mean by health disparities and equity?
+Here, we explore health disparities and how research can alleviate them, as long as it’s accessible.

 Defining health disparities and equity